go-gost/v2.gost.run/content/probe_resist.en.md

 * `host` - Corresponding value is host[:port].
 The proxy server forwards the client request to the specified host and returns the host's response to the client.
 The proxy server is equivalent to the port forwarding service here.
 For example: `probe_resist=host:example.com:8080`

 * `file` - The corresponding value is the local file path.
 The proxy server will reply to the client 200 response code, and the content of the specified file is sent to the client as response Body.
 For example: `probe_resist=file:/path/to/file.txt`

+### knock（2.8+)

+After the probe resistance is enabled, the server will not respond the `407 Proxy Authentication Required` to the client by default when authentication fails.
+But in some cases the client needs the server to tell if it needs authentication (for example, the SwitchyOmega plugin in Chrome).
+Set a private host with the `knock` parameter, the server will only send a `407` response when accessing this host.

 This feature can be applied to HTTP, HTTPS and HTTP/2 proxies: